Explore cities and scenic nature as you travel to Lima from Quito

 It’s important to wear sunscreen and other sun protection, and always drink plenty of water.

 Due to the high altitude of many of places we visit some people can suffer altitude sickness.
 Some people aren’t affected at all, but if you are, be sure to drink plenty of water and don’t push yourself too hard.
 If possible, arrive into Quito a few days early to allow yourself time to acclimatise.
-Please see the ‘Health’ section of the trip notes for more important information about altitude sickness.
+Please see the ‘Health’ section of the Essential Trip information (ETI) for more important information about altitude sickness.

 PASSPORT DETAILS REQUIRED